omidk414/Project-3-Data-Visualization-and-Engineering/documentation/proposal.md

 * Grant Itow
 * Evan Wall

-The proposal outlines the goals, methodologies, deliverables, and tools that will support the successful completion of the Titanic Survivor Analysis.
+The proposal outlines the goals, methodologies, deliverables, and tools that will support the successful completion of the 125 years of Summer Olympics Analysis.

 # **Key Tasks and Components**